NAR Looks to Drum Up Support for Rep. Maloney’s ‘First Time Homebuyer Pandemic Savings Act’

 The First Time Homebuyer Pandemic Savings Act allows first-time buyers to withdraw funds from their retirement accounts under the umbrella of coronavirus-related distributions to assist with the purchase of a home.
 The bill would allow for up to $25,000 of the coronavirus-related distributions to be tax-exempt and penalty-free to be put towards the down payment of a home for new homebuyers.
 The bill would also extend the coronavirus-related distribution sunset clause to Dec.
 31, 2021.

 The Coronavirus Aid, Relief and Economic Security (CARES) Act, which passed in March, created a new hardship withdrawal for Americans who invest in 401(k)-type contribution plans or individual retirement accounts (IRAs) for those impacted financially by COVID-19.
-The coronavirus-related distribution is not subject to the early-distribution penalty of 10 percent and can be repaid over three years.
+The coronavirus-related distribution is not subject to the early-distribution penalty of 10% and can be repaid over three years.

 First-time homebuyers make up 33% of all homebuyers and many fear a housing market regression is possible given the economic insecurity many first-time homebuyers may feel as the country recovers from the economic crisis caused by the pandemic.